madbomb122/BlackViperScript/README.md

 **Q:** The script window closes or gives an error saying script is blocked, what do i do? <br />
 **A:** By default windows blocks ps1 scripts, you can use one of the following <br />
-         1. Use the bat file to run the script <br />
+         1. Use the bat file to run the script (recommended) <br />
-         2. Run this command on a admin powershell window `Set-ExecutionPolicy -ExecutionPolicy  Bypass` (not recommended) <br />
+         2. Run this command on an admin powershell console `Set-ExecutionPolicy -ExecutionPolicy  Bypass` (not recommended) <br />

 **Q:** Who do I contact about the Service Configurations or an issue with the configuration? <br />
 **A:** Any "technical" issues (or why something is set one way or another) can be directed to Black Viper himself.